 - Northern Oklahoma College, a public muti-campus liberal arts community college, provides higher educational opportunities to seek the associate degree, cultural enrichment and economic achievement.

-- The teacher population of 139 teachers has declined by 26% over five years.
+- The teacher population of 139 teachers has stayed relatively flat over five years.

 |Northern Oklahoma College||(OK) Community College Avg.|

 |Institution Level||At least 2 but less than 4 years||At least 2 but less than 4 years|

 |# Part-Time Students||2,651 students||956 students|